thomaspoignant/go-feature-flag/docs/flag_file/index.md

-# Where to store my file?
+# 📦  Store your flag file
 The module supports different ways of retrieving the flag file.
 Available retriever are: